 You can also crochet your own dishwashing cloths using cotton!

-I bought a big stack of lint-free cotton cloths several years ago and we use them instead of paper towels.
+I bought a big stack of lint-free reusable towels several years ago and we use them instead of paper towels.
 (I will admit that we do have some recycled paper towels on hand for pet emergencies.)
 Almost every mess gets wiped up with a towel that we wash and reuse!
+You can even make your own cleaning rags from old towels or shirts.

 Replacing your paper towel roll is an excellent first step to living an ecofriendly lifestyle.
 Learn more about the best sustainable living tips from 20+ green bloggers!